myz540/myz540.github.io/_posts/2020-05-22-tv-binges-in-the-age-of-netflix.md

 ---
 layout: post
-title:  "Anime and TV binges in the age of netflix"
+title:  "Anime and TV Binges in the Age of Netflix"
 date:   2020-05-22 20:25:39 -0400
 categories: jekyll update
+tags: tv anime
 ---

 I'm sure we're all guilty of binging television, it is one of those universal